 All other vitamins, including solid, liquid, softgel, powder, and gummy vitamins won’t have quantity limits.

 Even though it likely won’t be required, we still recommend that you pack the vitamins in their original containers to be on the safe side when flying from international airports.

 All airlines follow TSA regulations.

 So this means that regardless if you’re flying with United, Delta, Southwest, American Airlines, or any other regional or major air carrier, you can bring vitamins on a plane in both your carry on and checked bags.

 Liquid vitamins should not be in containers that are larger than 3.4oz/100ml, though.

-Do Vitamins Need to Be in Their Original Containers?
+Vitamins Don’t Need to Be in Their Original Containers

 The TSA do not require vitamins in any form, whether that be solid, liquid, softgel, powder, or gummy vitamins to be in their original containers.

 You also do not have to pack your vitamins in a pill box or organizer.

 If you want to pack your vitamins in a ziplock bag or any other container, that is fine.